Khaibar-1

 The Khaibar-1 is significant because the rocket has a 100 km range, longer than the BM-21 Grad rockets that make up most of the Hezbollah rocket force.
 It uses a unique Syrian-designed launcher and possibly a cluster munition or fragmentation warhead.
 The rocket is easily recognizable by its fixed tail fins.
+In its M-302 incarnation, it is capable of 150km range.

 The rocket is often misidentified as Iranian or as a variant of Iranian Fajr-3 or Fajr-5 rockets.